 It’s part of the Digital Millennium Copyright Act.
 If you really want to read more, the takedown notice and counter notice parts are in Section 512 of the Copyright Act, which is pretty dense.
-There’s also a UC guideline on the DMCA that’s a little more readable, and a pretty thorough explanation of Section 512 on Wikipedia.
+There’s also a UC guideline on the DMCA [later note to readers: link is broken; this guideline has apparently been rescinded] that’s a little more readable, and a pretty thorough explanation of Section 512 on Wikipedia.

 Will Elsevier continue to issue these takedown notices?